sverrirs/jekyll-paginate-v2/README-AUTOPAGES.md

     # Optional, the permalink for the  pagination page (:cat is replaced),
     # the pagination permalink path is then appended to this permalink structure
     permalink: '/category/:cat'
+    # Optional, when true logging related to category pages will be supressed.
+    silent: false

   # Collection pages, omit to disable
   collections: